 Pelican Bay

-- Best for: Active retirees who want beach access
+- Best for: Active retirees who want beach access and a strong community feel

-- HOA fees: $400 - $1,200/month
+- HOA fees: $400 - $1,200/month (varies by sub-community)

 Pelican Marsh

-- Best for: Golf enthusiasts, social butterflies
+- Best for: Golf enthusiasts, social butterflies who want a connected community

 - Home prices: $400,000 - $2,000,000

-- Golf membership: Optional
+- Golf membership: Optional (not bundled with homes)

 Vineyards

-- Best for: Budget-conscious retirees who want golf
+- Best for: Budget-conscious retirees who want golf and an active lifestyle

 - Home prices: $350,000 - $1,200,000

-- Golf: Bundled with many homes
+- Golf: Bundled with many homes (significant value)

 Old Naples

-- Best for: Those who prefer urban walkability
+- Best for: Those who prefer urban walkability and cultural immersion

 - Home prices: $800,000 - $5,000,000+

-- Lifestyle: Restaurants, shops, galleries steps away
+- Lifestyle: Restaurants, shops, galleries, Cambier Park, and Naples Pier steps away

 Lely Resort

-- Best for: Active adults, golf lovers
+- Best for: Active adults and golf lovers seeking value

 - Home prices: $300,000 - $800,000

-- Notable: Highly rated Players Club
+- Notable: Highly rated Players Club with pools, fitness, racquet sports, and a full social calendar

 55+ Communities in Naples